- Rather than heating the air, infrared systems heat objects directly

 When we talk about infrared and radiation entering objects and humans, it can lead a lot of people to worry – after all, it sounds an awful lot like Hulk’s superhero origin story.

-Thankfully, there’s no need to worry, since the type of infrared radiation used in this heating method is 100% natural and risk-free.
+Thankfully, there’s no need to worry since this heating method’s type of infrared radiation is 100% natural and risk-free.
+This is how the Sun heats the Earth, for example.

-The far-infrared radiation given off by infrared panels is actually the same type of heat given off by our own bodies – that’s why we absorb it so easily.
-In fact, it’s so safe that it is even used in incubators for babies.
+The far-infrared radiation given off by infrared panels is the same type of heat given off by our bodies – that’s why we absorb it so easily.
+It’s so safe that it is even used in incubators for babies.

-Infrared heating can even be healthier than gas heating for people who suffer from dust allergies or asthma.
-Whilst conventional radiators heat the room by moving the air about the room, infrared radiation only heats objects, meaning the air doesn’t move around and dust isn’t disturbed.
+Infrared heating can be healthier than gas heating for people with dust allergies or asthma.
+While conventional radiators heat the room by moving the air around it, infrared radiation only heats objects, meaning the air doesn’t move around, and dust isn’t disturbed.

 How much do infrared heating panels cost?

-The typical price of an infrared heating panel is around £495, but this figure will fluctuate depending on the type of panel you go for, as well as its size, design, wattage.
+The typical price of an infrared heating panel is around £495, but this figure will fluctuate depending on the type of panel you choose, its size, design, and wattage.
+For example, larger panels with higher wattage or custom designs (such as printed or mirrored panels) may cost more.

-Overall, it would cost about £6,000 to fit a four-bedroom house with infrared panels.
-And since infrared heaters are easy to install, many suppliers now add installation costs into the purchase price if you buy directly from them.
+Since infrared heaters are easy to install, many suppliers now include installation costs in the purchase price when you buy directly from them.

 Of course, these are just estimates.
-If you want a better idea of how much infrared panels will cost you, try our personalised quote tool.
-Simply pop a few details in the form, and we’ll put you in touch with trusted installers, who’ll provide you with free bespoke quotes.
+If you want a better idea of how much-infrared panels will cost, try our personalised quote tool.
+Simply fill in the form, and we’ll connect you with trusted installers who can provide you with free bespoke quotes.

 Alternatively, you can learn more by checking out our comprehensive guide on infrared heating panel costs.

-Infrared heating can reduce your heating costs by 30-50% – but this will depend on the construction of your home, the property’s ceiling height, and how well insulated it is.
+Infrared heating can reduce heating costs by 30-50%, but this will depend on the construction of your home, the property’s ceiling height, and how well insulated it is.

 If you want to save even more money, you can hook it up to your smart meter.
 Infrared panels can be integrated into the home’s electricity system, which means they can be switched on or off in individual rooms whenever you like.